sourcebots/sbot/docs/source/api/power-board.rst

    r.power_board.wait_start()

-This may be useful for debugging, but be sure to remove it in the competition, as your robot can’t be interacted with!
+This may be useful for debugging, but be sure to remove it in the competition, as you won't be allowed to touch the start button after a match has begun!